 Retelling the Story – Clark the Shark

 We also know that primary students need a lot of practice retelling the story and including text details.
-So each week we practice telling the story.
+So each week we practice telling the story in sequential order.
 This is done as a whole group activity with students discussing the text details and events in Clark the Shark with their partners.
 Then students work on their own retelling.

 Clark the Shark Close Reading